computerrock/javascript-team-toolbox/docs/javascript/js-style-guide.md

     superLongComputationOfPositiveResult() :
     superLongComputationOfNegativeResult();
 ```
 Do not use nested ternaries, they are very hard to read and can easily escalate to a mess of a code.
-Better to resolve extra conditions beforehand
+### Better to resolve extra conditions beforehand.

 No:
 ```Javascript
 const result = firstCondition ? subCondition ? firstSubTrue : secondSubFalse : firstConditionFalse
 ```

-**Spaces**
+### Spaces

 Don't insert extra spaces between parens, brackets, or braces.